+44 (0) 207 252 3900 email@example.com

 Used properly, colour can provide a super pop to your shot, with the careful use of red a popular choice.
 Colourful scarves and jackets lend a jolly red or green spark to an all-white scene.
 Once a storm is passed, the brilliant blue of the sky adds a vibrant back drop to the scene, and sunset can lend a truly enchanting element.
 Your camera will automatically adjust for white balance (AWB) and you may need to adjust for this if your photos are too blue.
 Manual white balance can be adjusted by dialling down for a bluer look and up for a warmer or more yellow appearance.

-Dress warmly, wear layers of clothes with a waterproof outer layer and keep hands warm but mobile by using “shooting gloves”, a combination of fingerless gloves and mittens.
+Dress warmly, wear layers of clothes with a waterproof outer layer and keep hands warm but mobile by using “shooting gloves”, a combination of finger-less gloves and mittens.
 Cold and condensation can cause problems for your camera, so stash your camera in a bag or pocket to prevent damage from cold or precipitation.
-At the end of the day, allow your camera to dry gradually by putting a Ziploc bag while still outside and then bring indoors and let warm gradually, thus minimizing condensation.
+At the end of the day, allow your camera to dry gradually by putting a Ziploc bag while still outside and then bring indoors and let warm gradually, thus minimising condensation.
 Batteries won’t last as long, so be sure they’re fully charged beforehand and bring along a spare if need be.
 Depending on where you live, snow may not last too long.

 So, bundle up, charge up your kit, and get out there to capture winter’s fleeting magic.
-Looking for the perfect Shoot Locations, then try our Location Search.